 Position a rack in the center of the oven and heat to 425 F.

 Peel the butternut squash.
 Make sure to peel down to the brightest orange layer, getting rid of all of the peel, otherwise the squash will be tough when cooked.

 Scoop out the seeds and strings from the inside of the squash.
 Reserve the seeds for roasting, if desired.

 Place half of the squash cut-side down on a flat surface.
 Place a chopstick on either side of the squash.
-Make sure to place it as close and snug to the squash as you can.
+Make sure to place it as close to the squash as you can.
 This will prevent you from cutting all the way through the squash and helps you make the cuts uniform.